xpack/web-llvm/website/docs/api/classes/anonymous-irmover-cpp--irlinker.md

 </div>
 <div class="doxyMemberDoc">

-<p>Replace all types in the source AttributeList with the corresponding destination type.</p>
+<p>Replace all types in the source <a href="/web-llvm/docs/api/classes/llvm/attributelist">AttributeList</a> with the corresponding destination type.</p>

 <p>Definition at line 498 of file <a href="/web-llvm/docs/api/files/lib/lib/linker/irmover-cpp">IRMover.cpp</a>.</p>